 The communication entities involved are able to implicitly determine usage of either the baseline security or the signature security profile by evaluating the signalled security object identifiers in the messages (tokenOID, and algorithmOID; see also clause 11).

-Table 1 summarizes the security features of the voice encryption profile.
-The voice encryption profile is specified in clauses 7, 8, and 9.
+Table 1 summarizes the security features of the encryption profile.
+The encryption profile is specified in clauses 7, 8, and 9.